CoolChurro/lt2darkmode/README.md

 I did not create nor own the rights to this script.
 This script is open-sourced and created by Ancestor.
-Script is originally from Ancestor's script (Ancestor).
+Script is originally from Ancestor's open-sourced script (Ancestor).
 This is for my own personal use to have a loadstring.
+Ancestor's Discord - Ancestor#4476